 From bustling downtown kitchens to rustic farm-to-table dining experiences, explore bold new flavours and innovative dishes created from fresh, regional and seasonal ingredients.

-If you love good food and travel for exceptional culinary experiences, look no further than these culinary Ontario destinations.
+If you love good food and travel for taste, discover what’s on the menu at these vibrant culinary destinations.

-Alo is a sleek downtown French fine dining restaurant and cocktail bar with a refined tasting menu.
+Alo is a sleek MICHELIN-starred, downtown French restaurant and cocktail bar with a refined tasting menu.
 From on-point décor to each carefully crafted dish and drink, this is a foodie’s must.

 Located in Toronto’s much-loved Little Italy neighbourhood on College Street, Giulietta has a lot to celebrate.
 Top Chef Canada runner-up Rob Rossi’s simple and authentic Italian menu also ranked number five in En Route Magazine’s best new restaurants list.

 A member of the Buca family of upscale eateries, Buca Osteria & Bar made the cut for their signature coastal Italian cuisine.
 Tucked away in the Four Seasons Courtyard in the swanky Yorkville neighbourhood, this is a bucket-list spot for seafood lovers.

 This intimate bistro in the city’s Fashion District takes an unpretentious approach to upscale Canadian fare, using seasonal, wild and foraged ingredients to prepare five or seven-course chef’s tasting menus.

 It only takes one bite to see why the accolades keep pouring in, including a MICHELIN Guide star.

 Explore more: Explore even more of the vast culinary landscape and hottest food, drink and nightlife spots at Destination Toronto.